MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-csharp.md

 ## Requirements

-The remote debugger is supported on Windows 7 and newer (not phone) and versions of Windows Server starting with Windows Server 2008 Service Pack 2.
+The remote debugger is supported on Windows 7 and newer and on versions of Windows Server starting with Windows Server 2008 Service Pack 2.
 For a complete list of requirements, see [Requirements](../debugger/remote-debugging.md#requirements_msvsmon).

 > [!NOTE]
 > Debugging between two computers connected through a proxy is not supported.
 Debugging over a high latency or low bandwidth connection, such as dialup Internet, or over the Internet across countries/regions is not recommended and may fail or be unacceptably slow.